Does this make steam come out your ears?

 It could be seen as: patronising.

-Recommendation: if the communication is breaking down, go and see someone to get their advice.
-Usually, two adults should – excuse me – need – to be able to work it out between each other by saying:
+Recommendation: if the communication is breaking down, go and see the person face-to-face to discuss the issue.
+Usually, two adults should – whoops, excuse me –need – to be able to work it out between each other by saying:

-a) what needs to be done and, perhaps, why the current situation could be problemetic
+a) what needs to be done and, perhaps, why the current situation could be problematic

 b) who will do it

-To know how direct you can be in English, without being rude or weak, look here.
+To expand on effective email communication and how direct you can be in English, without being rude or weak, look at this article.

 Comments.